dogweather/forkful/content/en/rust/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?
-Rounding numbers means adjusting them to the nearest whole number or a fraction with a certain precision.
-Programmers round numbers to simplify values for human readability, to meet specification requirements, or to reduce computational overhead in floating-point operations.

 ## How to:
 Rust makes rounding a breeze.
 Check these methods out for `f32` or `f64` types: